 SEQUENCE-NEXT - Increment the value of a database sequence.
-Function

-'''

-sequence-next name &key database => result
+Function sequence-next name &key database => result result An integer. '''

-'''

-'''

-name The name of the sequence as a string, symbol or SQL expression.database A database object which defaults to default-database.result An integer.
+''' name The name of the sequence as a string, symbol or SQL expression.

-'''

 Increment and return the value of the sequence called name in database which defaults to default-database.